Bridges to Bluffs

 Check In

-Swimmer check-in is from 5:00 - 5:30pm on Saturday, September 21 prior to the dinner cruise on the Star of Knoxville.
+Swimmer check-in will be held outside of the Star of Knoxville near the parking area on Saturday prior to the dinner cruise.
 Swimmer check-in will NOT be available on Sunday.
-If you do not check-in during designated swimmer check-in hours, you will NOT be able to race.
+If you do not check-in during designated swimmer check-in hours, you will NOT participate.

 Pre Race Briefing & Dinner Cruise

-Swimmers and pilots are required to attend the Race Briefing, which will take place on Saturday, September 21 aboard the Star of Knoxville.
-The Race Briefing is a requirement of USMS and hosted for the benefit of all those involved.
-The briefing will cover the safety requirements, the course, and rules for swim, and, most importantly, any last-minute changes or new procedures that may occur due to weather-related forecasts or activities in this active river channel.
-Any swimmer or pilot that is not able to attend the riverboat cruise should email knox.ows@gmail.com for the information, and to make arrangements for check-in.
+Swimmers and pilots are required to attend the Race Briefing, which takes place Saturday aboard the Star of Knoxville.
+The Race Briefing is required by USMS and for everyone’s benefit.
+The briefing covers safety requirements, the course, rules, and, most importantly, any last-minute changes or new procedures that may occur due to weather-related forecasts or activities in this active river channel.
+Any swimmer or pilot unable to attend the riverboat cruise should email knox.ows@gmail.com for the information, and to make arrangements for check-in.

 The riverboat cruise with dinner is included for all athletes and their pilots.
-Additional dinner cruise tickets may be purchased during registration on a first come, first serve basis if space is available.
+Additional dinner cruise tickets may be available; a waitlist will be collected during registration, and available tickets sold in September.
 Dinner will be served on the cruise.
-There will be a cash bar available.
+A cash bar is available.

-There will NOT be an official practice swim prior to the race.
-Our race sponsor LB Endurance may provide preview swims in July and August; watch their social media @lbendurance for information.
+There will be NO official practice swim prior to the race.
+Race sponsor LB Endurance will provide preview swims in July and August; watch their social media @lbendurance for information.

-Pilot should drop their kayaks at Suttree Landing Park after the dinner cruise, between 8-11 pm.
-Overnight security is provided.
+Pilots drop their kayaks at Suttree Landing Park on Saturday after the dinner cruise.
+Overnight security for kayaks is provided.

 Race Day

-Both Suttree Landing and Sequoyah Parks open at 6:15 a.m. on race morning for unloading of kayaks and gear, and vehicle parking.
+Suttree Landing and Sequoyah Parks open at 6:30 a.m. on race morning for unloading of kayaks and gear, and vehicle parking.
 Public restrooms are open at both parks.

 Swimmers and pilots park their personal vehicles at Sequoyah Park.
-Buses will be provided to transport both swimmers and pilots to their designated starts.
+Buses transport both swimmers and pilots to their designated starts.
 Swimmers will be taken to the Star of Knoxville; pilots will be taken to Suttree Landing Park.
 Swimmers must give their race nutrition and items to their pilot BEFORE getting dropped off at the Star of Knoxville.

-Pilots should be at Suttree Landing Park by 8:30 am (or on the last bus from Sequoyah Park) and will line up and enter the water by swimmer number (starting with #1).
-Pilots will need to help each other carrying watercraft to the dock to launch at Suttree Landing Park.
+Pilots should be at Suttree Landing Park by 8:30 am to line up and enter the water by swimmer number (starting with #1).
 Swimmer numbers will be called out as they jump - paddle to meet your swimmer and go!

 Post Race